Michael-Yongshi/WAM-Core/README.md

 GUI
 - Only change widgets directly instead of rerunning int: https://stackoverflow.com/questions/47062681/pyqt5-addstretch-in-between-widgets
+- converge create item boxes as we use them in both warband as current unit box.

 References
 - some info in references can't be showed as its not part of the classes, i.e. character category, price, etc.